 Websocket

-Websockets allow for bi-directional communication between the client and the server. ie. sending mesages from the client to the server and vice versa.
+Websockets allow for bi-directional communication between the client and the server. ie. sending messages from the client to the server and vice versa, without the need to refresh the page or constantly poll for updates.

 You can listen to incoming messages with the receive